substance/substance/README.md

 With Substance you can:

 - Define a [custom article schema](https://github.com/substance/demos/blob/master/notepad/note.js)
-- Manipulate content and annotations using *operations* and *transactions*
+- Manipulate content and annotations using *operations* and *tranformations*
 - Define a custom HTML structure for your content and attach a `Substance Surface` on it to make it editable
 - Implement tools for any possible task like toggling annotations, inserting content or replacing text
 - Control *copy&paste* behavior by defining custom HTML converters